 Manipulation can be hard to identify or admit to when it happens to you.
 You are not at fault and you may not be able to prevent it.
 But there are things you can do to reduce the emotional impact of manipulation.
 Here are ways to set strong boundaries in a relationship:

 - Communicate in clear, direct, and specific ways.

 - Understand when manipulation is not normal and needs to be addressed.

 - Set boundaries around manipulation and find a way to let the person know that you understand they are manipulating you, and that you don’t want to be a part of that conversation.

-- Seek out a trusted individual, who is not under the influence of the manipulator, and ask their advice about your situation.
+- Seek out a trusted person, who is not under the influence of the manipulator, and ask their advice about your situation.

-Being able to identify manipulation is a large part of putting an end to it.
+Being able to identify manipulation is a large part of your solution.
 If manipulation is coming from a loved one, it can be very difficult to seek help.
-However, manipulation can take a toll on your own emotional well-being.
-Therefore, it’s important that you are able to find a safe way out of the situation.
+But manipulation can take a toll on your own emotional well-being.
+So it's important that you find a safe way out of the situation.

 Support and Resources

 If you feel like someone may be trying to manipulate you – whether it's a partner, relative, friend, co-worker, or anyone else – it's important to get help, especially if the situation is abusive in any way.
 Resources include: